-• There is information from credible and reliable public sources about the level of predicate offences relevant to money laundering, for example corruption, organised crime, tax crime or serious fraud.
+There is information from credible and reliable public sources about the level of predicate offences relevant to money laundering, for example corruption, organised crime, tax crime or serious fraud.
 Examples include corruption perceptions indices; OECD country reports on the implementation of the OECD's anti-bribery convention;

-&lt;sup>8 Article 18 (1) of 4AMLD provides that if Firms deal with natural or legal persons resident or established in third countries that the European Commission has identified as presenting a high money laundering or terrorist financing risk, Firms must always apply enhanced due diligence measures and the UNODC World Drug Report; or
+8 Article 18 (1) of 4AMLD provides that if Firms deal with natural or legal persons resident or established in third countries that the European Commission has identified as presenting a high money laundering or terrorist financing risk, Firms must always apply enhanced due diligence measures and the UNODC World Drug Report; or

-&lt;sup>9 Firms should note that membership of the FATF or an FSRB, e.g. MoneyVal, does not, of itself, mean that the iurisdiction's
+$^{^9}$ Firms should note that membership of the FATF or an FSRB, e.g. MoneyVal, does not, of itself, mean that the jurisdiction's AML/CFT regime is adequate and effective.

-• There is information from more than one credible and reliable source about the capacity of the jurisdiction's investigative and judicial system effectively to investigate and prosecute these offences.
+There is information from more than one credible and reliable source about the capacity of the jurisdiction's investigative and judicial system effectively to investigate and prosecute these offences.